cstaelen/tidarr/README.md

 - Renovate old torrent dl media library with full FLAC
 - Just for coding
 - Just for fun

-## Disclaimer

-- Need an offical Tidal account
-- Private use only
-- **Do not forget to support your local artists** 🙏❤️

 ## Resources